 You have to spread zoysia seeds evenly in the yard.
 You can use a spreader to help you apply the right amount of seed.
-Don't overcrowd seed as it slows the germination and may cause the weak patch of grass in that area.
+Don’t overcrowd the seed as it slows the germination and may cause a weak patch of grass in that area.
 Scotts Whirl Hand Powered spreader is a great choice.

 Spreading too thin may cause a visible patch on the ground and may not look good.
-You can use hand spreader for smaller lawns, and for a medium to large size yard, you can use a walk-behind spreader.
+You can use a hand spreader for smaller lawns, and for a medium to large size yard, you can use a walk-behind spreader.

 Another alternative is to use the Zoysia sod plugs.
 These are small blocks of Zoysia grass plugs that you can plant quickly in your yard.
-It may take around 1.5 to 2 years for zoysia grass to get fully established in the lawn.
+It may take around 1.5 to 2 years for zoysia grass to get fully established on the lawn.

 Step 6: Water the seed.

 Zoysia grass required lots of water at the initial phase.
-This helps with the germination and encourages quick growth.
-Make sure the seed isn't covered with soil and can get direct sunlight.
+This helps with germination and encourages quick growth.
+Make sure the seed isn’t covered with soil and can get direct sunlight.
 Protect the exposed seed from birds and rodents till it germinates.

 It may take anywhere from 14 to 21 days for the seeds to germinate.
 You may have to keep the soil consistently moist during this period, but don’t overwater the yard.

 After the seed has established itself properly in the ground, wait for a couple of days before you start mowing with a lawnmower.
 Give grass time to get its root firmly established in the land and don’t mow until it has grown at least 2.5 inches tall.

 When you’re mowing, don’t mow it too small and keep the mowing height maximum of 1/3 of the blade length.